 Applying for a New Midwifery Practice Group

 Starting a new Midwifery Practice Group (MPG) is a significant undertaking and a major time investment.
-There are countless financial, business, community and professional issues to consider before starting the process and after obtaining Ministry approval for the new clinic.
-While it is almost always midwives who initiate the process, it is also possible for community members to do the work of setting up a midwifery clinic.
+There are countless financial, business, community and professional issues to consider before starting the process, and after obtaining Ministry approval for the new clinic.
 You can always contact the AOM policy department to access individualized guidance and support; you may also want to seek outside accounting/financial assistance with respect to the budgeting process.

 Midwifery is managed by the Ontario Midwifery Program (OMP) of the Ministry of Health and Long-Term Care.
 It is the job of the OMP to ensure that access to midwifery services is distributed as equitably across the province as possible.
 For this reason, midwives who want to open new clinics must go through the process set up by the OMP.
 Click here for a slide deck developed by the OMP about the approvals process.